Here are the top Institutional holders of Ashford Hospitality Trust Inc. (AHT) shares

 The top institutional shareholder in the company is ThornTree Capital Partners LP with over 2.38 million shares valued at $6.16 million.
 The investor’s holdings represent 2.30% of the AHT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 2.33 million shares valued at $6.04 million to account for 2.25% of the shares outstanding.
 The other top investors are Davidson Kempner Capital Management LP which holds 1.5 million shares representing 1.45% and valued at over $3.88 million, while Millennium Management LLC holds 1.23% of the shares totaling 1.28 million with a market value of $3.3 million.

-Ashford Hospitality Trust Inc. (NYSE: AHT) is 1.54% higher on its value in year-to-date trading and has touched a low of $1.27 and a high of $18.80 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The AHT stock was last observed hovering at around $2.77 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $3.00 for the next 12 months.
-It is also 56.17% off the consensus price target high of $6.00 offered by 4 analysts, but current levels are 12.33% higher than the price target low of $3.00 for the same period.
+Ashford Hospitality Trust Inc. (NYSE: AHT) is -16.22% lower on its value in year-to-date trading and has touched a low of $1.27 and a high of $18.80 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The AHT stock was last observed hovering at around $2.37 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $3.00 for the next 12 months.
+It is also 63.83% off the consensus price target high of $6.00 offered by 4 analysts, but current levels are 27.67% higher than the price target low of $3.00 for the same period.

 Ashford Hospitality Trust Inc. (AHT) Analyst Forecasts